mechatroner/vscode_rainbow_csv/test/color_customization_example.md

 ### Colors customization

-Add this fragment to VS Code settings to customize Rainbow CSV colors.
+Add this fragment to VS Code settings to modify Rainbow CSV colors and increase contrast.
+This will not affect syntax colors for other file types.
+You can modify "foreground" and "fontStyle" attributes as you like.

 ```
 "editor.tokenColorCustomizations": {